rfwlab/rfw/docs/articles/index.md

 ## Core ideas

-- **Direct DOM bindings** – state updates are written straight to the affected nodes without virtual DOM diffing.
+- **Direct DOM bindings** – state updates are applied by Selective DOM Patching, mutating the affected nodes without constructing a virtual DOM.
 - **Reactive stores** – computed values and watchers keep application state consistent with very little boilerplate.
 - **Go‑first tooling** – projects use the standard Go toolchain and the